PSV Logo

 1913 – 1917

 The first coat of arms of the PSV was simple in form and content.
 It consisted of a circle surrounded by a black line.
-On a white background were the letters “PH” and “V,” representing the club’s initials.
-On the inside of the “P” was the word “SPORT.”
-All letters were monogrammed, with the “V” looking like the bulb of an electric light bulb.
+The letters “PH” and “V” were white, representing the club’s initials.
+Inside the “P” was the word “SPORT.”
+All letters were monogrammed, with the “V” looking like an electric light bulb.

 1917 – 1933

 In 1917, the designers developed a new logo, keeping the classic round shape.
-This time, they depicted a real light bulb with the inscription “PHILIPS” to highlight the origins of the PSV.
-The monogram has disappeared, and the word “SPORT” has moved up.
-The remaining space was decorated with a black and white floral ornament.
-This version was used until 1933 but returned briefly in 2016 when players wore special commemorative jerseys.
+This time, they depicted a real light bulb with the inscription “PHILIPS” to highlight the PSV’s origins.
+The monogram has disappeared, and the word “SPORT” has increased in size.
+The remaining space was decorated with a black-and-white floral ornament.
+This version was used until 1933, but it returned briefly in 2016, when players wore special commemorative jerseys.

 1933 – 1937